irmen/prog8/docs/source/technical.rst

   Float values will be put in the ``FAC1`` float 'register' (Basic allocated this somewhere in ram).

 Calls to builtin functions are treated in a special way:
 Generally if they have a single argument it's passed in a register or register pair.
 Multiple arguments are passed like a normal subroutine, into variables.
 Some builtin functions have a fully custom implementation.

+The compiler will warn about routines that are called and that return a value, if you're not doing something with that returnvalue.
+This can be on purpuse if you're simply not interested in it.
+Use the ``void`` keyword in front of the subroutine call to get rid of the warning in that case.